Chapter 3:

 Never thought I’d see an actual D&D party aside from cosplay.

-I address the leader, the energetic brown-haired warrior, “Yeah?
+I address the leader, the energetic brown-haired warrior: “Yeah?
 I’m new.”

-“That’s great!”
-The young warrior exclaims, “How about joining our party?
+“That’s great!” the young warrior exclaims.
+“How about joining our party?
 We’re new as well and have space for another member or two.”

-I gratefully accepted, “Sure!
+I gratefully accept.
+“Sure!
 Thanks!”

-“Nice, I’m Kael, priestess is Serena, ranger is Alin and our wizard is Eric.
-What’s your name?”
+“Nice!
+I’m Kael, priestess is Serena, ranger is Alin and our wizard is Eric.
+What’s your name?

 By the way, what’s your class?”